i-like-robots/hyperons/README.md

 ### HTML entities

-Hyperons will escape all strings.
-This means that if you need to display a HTML entity, you will run into double escaping issues.
-There are various ways to work-around this issue; the easiest of which is to write the unicode character directly in your code (and your source file uses UTF-8 encoding).
+Hyperons will escape all strings so if you need to output a HTML entity you may run into issues with double escaping.
+The simplesy way to work-around this issu is to write the unicode character directly in your code (and use UTF-8 encoding for you source files).
 Otherwise, you can find the [unicode number][charcode] for the required character.
 For example:

 ```jsx
 // Incorrect.
 Outputs: <h1>Mac &amp;amp; Cheese</h1>